advaithmj/advaithmj.github.io/_posts/2026-01-28-DetectionAlgotithems.md

 - **Cite this work**: Permanent DOI available
 - **Contribute improvements**: Pull requests welcome

-This is too important to keep locked up in a school project.
+This is too important to keep locked up in a boring project in school.
 The scientific community needs to see this.

 ---